How do you like your lamb?

-After vacuum sealing the half rack of lamb, process at the appropriate temperature for
+After vacuum sealing the lamb chops, process at the preferred temperature for

-as per your scheduling convenience and regardless of the size.
+as per your scheduling convenience.
 There is no “moment” before which the lamb is not ready and after which it is overcooked.
-Even though the process of tenderization continues, the conversion of collagen to gelatin at sous vide temperatures is extremely slow–a difference of 2-3 hours is usually undetectable to the diner.
+Even though the process of tenderization continues at sous vide temperatures, it is extremely slow–a difference of 2-3 hours is usually undetectable to the diner.
 As the temperature used increases, the tenderization process accelerates.
-Even so, a rack of double lamb chops processed at 140 F/60 C for 8 hours will not be noticeably different than one that was processed for 4 hours.
+Even so, a rack of double lamb chops processed at 140 F/60 C for 6 hours will not be noticeably different than one that was processed for 4 hours.

 For the purposes of this demonstration, the chops were processed at 130 F/54 C for 5 hours.